pqrs-org/Tinkle/README.md

 # Tinkle

-Tinkle is a macOS app which appends visual effect  for focused window changes.
+Tinkle is a macOS app which appends visual effect for focused window changes.<br/>
 It helps finding the focused window when you switched it by keyboard shortcuts.

 [![Tinkle](docs/Tinkle.gif)